capital-G/supercollider-wiki/Cpp-formatting-instructions.md

 export SC_CLANG_FORMAT_DIFF=/full/path/to/clang-format-diff.py
 ```

-On Windows, this is done through user settings; there are many articles online that explain how.
+On Windows, this is done by setting environment variables through user settings; there are many articles online that
+explain how.

 4. Alternatively, you can add both the directories containing clang-format and clang-format-diff.py to your `PATH`.
    Instructions to do this can be found online.
 This may lead to issues if you have another version of LLVM or